Search This Site

 Each revolution of this track is packed very closely together.
 The tracks are only 740 nanometers apart, or 740 billionths of a meter.
 The bumps, or hills, that make up the track, are each 320 nanometers wide, around 400 nanometers long, and about 120 nanometers high.
 This track is extremely long.
 If you were to pull the track off the DVD and lay it out in a straight line, it would stretch over 7 miles!

 To read and write those extremely small bumps, takes a very precise mechanism.
 DVD burners use a very precise laser that darkens (burns) the microscopic areas on the track, and records a pattern of reflective and non-reflective areas that can then be read by the player.
-The laser writes from the inside to the outside, and basically turns on and off for its pattern of 1's and 0's as it goes outward.
+The laser writes from the inside to the outside, and basically turns on and off for its pattern of ones and zeros as it goes outward.

-Dual layer DVD’s work the same way.
+Dual layer DVDs work the same way.
 The only difference is that the laser is able to concentrate itself on one layer or the other.

 Blu-ray Discs

 The latest innovation to DVD’s is the Blu-ray format.
 The format war was decided, and HD DVD is going away.
 As of May 2008, HD DVD will no longer be produced.
-The benefit of Blu-ray over conventional DVD’s is the storage capacity.
+The benefit of Blu-ray over conventional DVDs is the storage capacity.
 Blu-ray discs will either hold 25GB, or 50GB of data, depending on single or dual layer format.
 This allows the recording of high-definition video.

 In 2005 Sun Microsystems announced that their cross-platform software would be included in all Blu-ray disc players.
 This adds the ability to have interactive menus, and there are plans to use this to have the ability to update the disc over the Internet.
 You would have the ability to add content such as promotional features, different languages, and alternate scenes/endings to your movie.